 Frank, a hobo, ends up in a garage-truck stop in the middle of nowhere.
-Nick Marino, its naive owner, is a good man married to Cora, a young and sexy bitch, half his age.
-Frank, although ...
-See full summary »
+Nick Marino, its older, kind and naive owner, is married to Cora, a sexy and mercenary woman half his age.
+Frank, ...

 Frank, a hobo, ends up in a garage-truck stop in the middle of nowhere.
-Nick Marino, its naive owner, is a good man married to Cora, a young and sexy bitch, half his age.
+Nick Marino, its older, kind and naive owner, is married to Cora, a sexy and mercenary woman half his age.
 Frank, although not a fan of hard work, accepts Nick's offer to work for him.
 Of course, it is not for Nick's sake that the young man becomes his attendant, but for the love of Cora under whose spell he has fallen at once.
-It does not take long before Cora, who is disgusted by her husband, asks her lover to help her get rid of him.
-Frank is reluctant at first but...Written by
+It does not take long before Cora, who despises her husband, asks her lover to help her get rid of him.
+Frank is reluctant at first but.Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?